U.S. Route 27: Indiana

 US 27 enters the southeastern part of Indiana south of the town of Liberty.
 At Liberty, US 27 turns north, paralleling the Ohio state line.
-It intersects I-70 at Richmond, Indiana, and continues north to Decatur.
+It intersects I-70 at Richmond and continues north to Decatur.
 US 33 joins US 27 just south of Decatur and the two routes share a northwesterly alignment on a divided surface highway from Decatur to I-469 south of Fort Wayne.
 US 33 turns west and follows I-469, while US 27 continues north into downtown Fort Wayne as Clinton Street.
-North of downtown, US 27 follows Lima Road to its terminus at I-69/US 30 (Lima Road continues north from this point as SR 3).
+North of downtown, US 27 follows Lima Road to its terminus at I-69/US 30 (Lima Road continues north from this point as State Road 3, or SR 3).